4-6-4: Tender locomotives

 The 4-6-4 tender locomotive was first introduced in 1911 and throughout the 1920s to 1940s, the wheel arrangement was widely used in North America and to a lesser extent in the rest of the world.
 The type combined the basic design principles of the 4-6-2 type with an improved boiler and larger firebox that necessitated additional support at the rear of the locomotive.
 In general, the available tractive effort differed little from that of the 4-6-2, but the steam-raising ability was increased, giving more power at speed.
 The 4-6-4 was best suited to high-speed running across flat terrain.
 Since the type had fewer driving wheels than carrying wheels, a smaller percentage of the locomotive's weight contributed to traction, compared to other types.
 Like the 4-6-2, it was well suited for high speed passenger trains, but not for starting heavy freight trains and slogging on long sustained grades, where more pairs of driving wheels are better.

 The first 4-6-4 tender locomotive in the world was a four-cylinder compound locomotive, designed by Gaston du Bousquet for the Chemins de fer du Nord in France in 1911.
 Since it was designed for the Paris-Saint Petersburg express, it was named the Baltic after the Baltic Sea, which was a logical extension of the naming convention that started with the 4-4-2 and 4-6-2.

 The first 4-6-4 in the United States of America, J-1a #5200 of the New York Central Railroad, was built in 1927 to the railroad's design by the American Locomotive Company (ALCO).
 There, the type was named the Hudson after the Hudson River.
 They are also designed to pull 16-18 passenger cars in passenger service.

 The world speed record for steam locomotives was held by a 4-6-4 at least twice.
 In 1934, the Milwaukee Road's class F6 no. 6402 reached 103.5 mph and, in 1936, the German class 05.002 reached 124.5 mph.
-That record was broken by the British 4-6-2 no. 4468 Mallard on 3 July 1938, when it reached 126 mph, still the world speed record for steam traction.
+That record was broken by the British 4-6-2 number 4468 Mallard on 3 July 1938, when it reached 126 mph, still the world speed record for steam traction.